 Buying Property At Auction

-Buying at a property auction requires careful planning.
+However, buying at a property auction requires careful planning.
 Thousands of properties are sold at auction in the UK every year – and many are BMV (below market value), meaning there are plenty of bargains to be snapped up.
-But, unless you do your homework carefully, that auction bargain could turn out to be costly mistake.
+But, remember to do your homework carefully!

 Our team is here to help and advise you on how to source that bargain property at auction.
 It's important to view a property prior to bidding at auction, and with that in mind our viewing checklist can help you to remember all the relevant questions that you will need to ask.